 Gregg Popovich will be coaching Team USA beginning Aug.
-5 when training camp opens in Las Vegas, and 20 players had been selected to compete for 12 spots (although Anthony Davis has withdrawn).
+5 when training camp opens in Las Vegas, and 20 players had been selected to compete for 12 spots (although Anthony Davis and James Harden have withdrawn).
 USA Basketball hates to use the word “cut,” but the roster is going to have to be pared down to 12 at some point between the start of camp and the beginning of the tournament in September.
 That comes before a three-week trip to China following an exhibition trip that includes a long stop in Australia.

 “I’m sure there will be some casualties, that happens every summer, so we built in a little cushion,” Team USA managing director Jerry Colangelo told TheLines.com.
 “There are always factors — trades, free agency, etc. — so we’re waiting to see how that all shakes out.
 I don’t take anything for granted until I see faces at camp.

 The U.S. roster presently consists of:

 |Bradley Beal||Harrison Barnes||Andre Drummond|